remogatto/gospeccy/README.md

 mkdir -p $HOME/.gospeccy/scripts	# Scripts folder
 </pre>

-Then put your snapshots, system roms and scripts files in the corresponding folder.
-At this point, to load `$HOME/.gospeccy/sna/somegame.sna` simply execute:
+Then put your snapshots, system roms or script files in the corresponding folder.
+After this, to load `$HOME/.gospeccy/sna/somegame.sna` simply execute:

 <pre>
 gospeccy somegame.sna
 </pre>

-The same applies for `load()` and `script()` functions in the interactive console.
+The same applies to `load()` and `script()` functions in the interactive console.

 The default Spectrum 48k system ROM is copied in